 We all have routines, whether or not we call them routines.

 We have breakfast every morning before we start school.
-We prayer together as a family every evening.
+We pray together as a family every evening.
 These are some of our family’s routines.

 A routine is not something we do once in a while.
 It is something we do on a regular basis.
 Its effects are compounded over time, to our detriment or to our benefit.

 For example, if I had a routine to eat three scoops of ice cream every day, my waistline would show the negative effect of that action.

 If I had a routine of walking three miles a day, my body and mind would show the positive effect of that action.